-Real Life: The newest installments of the series, Joint Assault for the PSP and Assault Horizon for the 360 and PS3 take place in real-world locations.
+Real Life: Joint Assault for the PSP, Assault Horizon for the 360, PS3 and PC, and Infinity for PS3 all take place in real-world locations.

 Reality Ensues: The gamebreaker-ness of the QAAMs can be interpreted as what happens when you put a nigh-undefeatable real-world heater in a world where the standard missiles are overfed tabbies that can be shaken off without needing countermeasures.